A Likelihood Perspective on Dose-Finding Study Designs in Oncology: Single-Dose Likelihood

-The GLL suggests the following dose transition rule based on the GLR: \begin{itemize} \item Escalate if $\text{GLR}\ge k_1$; \item De-escalate if $\text{GLR}\le 1/k_2$; \item Stay if $1/k_2<\text{GLR}<k_1$. \end{itemize} The cut-points $k_1$ and $k_2$ represent the levels of evidence required for escalation and de-escalation; they need not be equal and may be chosen on the basis of practical considerations.
+The generalized law of likelihood suggests the following dose transition rule based on $\text{GLR}_{\text{sd}}$: \begin{itemize} \item Escalate if $\text{GLR}_{\text{sd}}\ge k_1$; \item De-escalate if $\text{GLR}_{\text{sd}}\le 1/k_2$; \item Stay if $1/k_2<\text{GLR}_{\text{sd}}<k_1$. \end{itemize} The cut-points $k_1$ and $k_2$ represent the levels of evidence required for escalation and de-escalation; they need not be equal and may be chosen on the basis of practical considerations.
 The sample size of a dose-finding study is typically small (3--9 per dose), which suggests that $k_1$ and $k_2$ cannot be too large.
 If incorrect escalation is considered more severe than incorrect de-escalation, one may choose $k_1>k_2$, which indicates that more evidence is required for escalation than for de-escalation.
-Because the GLR is a decreasing function of $\widehat p$, the GLR-based transition rule leads to an interval design where small values of $\widehat p$ lead to escalation, large values to de-escalation, and intermediate values to a \lq\lq stay" decision.
-Different interval designs (e.g., BOIN and TEQR) can often be calibrated to match or mimic each other by choosing appropriate parameter values.
-Likewise, the GLR-based design can be related to the other interval designs by calculating GLRs at decision boundaries for the other designs.
-In this manner, the GLR-based design gives a likelihood interpretation to each existing interval design and provides a unified framework in which different interval designs with the same target DLT rate can be compared directly in terms of how much evidence is required for dose escalation and de-escalation.
+Because $\text{GLR}_{\text{sd}}$ is a decreasing function of $\widehat p$, the above transition rule leads to an interval design where small values of $\widehat p$ lead to escalation, large values to de-escalation, and intermediate values to a \lq\lq stay" decision.
+Different interval designs can often be calibrated to match or mimic each other by choosing appropriate parameter values.
+Likewise, the interval design based on $\text{GLR}_{\text{sd}}$ can be related to the other interval designs by calculating values of $\text{GLR}_{\text{sd}}$ at decision boundaries for the other designs.
+In this manner, the interval design based on $\text{GLR}_{\text{sd}}$ gives a likelihood interpretation to each existing interval design and provides a unified framework in which different interval designs with the same target DLT rate can be compared directly in terms of how much evidence is required for dose escalation and de-escalation.